 Reading and writing are the fundamental skills everyone requires to perform any type of task.
 Especially when you work on computer-based applications, you would need typing skills as well.
-Typing at a great typing speed without any error is vital to review medical records.
+Typing at a great typing speed without any errors is vital to review medical records.
 Check your typing speed and accuracy here…

 Speed Reading Skill:

 Speed reading is another skill most of us are least bothered about.
-As a child, you would have read Apple as A.P.P.L.E, but as u grew up, you should have read as Apple (Yeah, you read that right!!).
+As a child, you would have read Apple as A.P.P.L.E., but as u grew up, you should have read as Apple (Yeah, you read that right!!).
 This works based on how fast your eyeballs move on from one word to another.
 Hence practicing speed reading can make the reviewer efficient, thereby helping him to review medical records more efficiently.
 Check your reading speed here…

 4. Validate demographic data

 So far, I have discussed the skills required to review medical records effectively.
-And from now on, I am going to point out how to dig deep into the medical records.
+And from now on, I am going to point out how to dig deep into medical records.